About Dennis Dames, Bahamian Webmaster, Online Publisher, Blogger, Writer and Poet

-Some of the Bahamian poet's sites are: Dennis Dames Love Poems Domain - Dennis Dames' Island Poetry Domain - plus more.
+Some of the Bahamian Poet's sites are: Dennis Dames Love Poems Domain - Dennis Dames' Island Poetry Domain - plus more.
 Check them out and have the experience you really deserve.
 We appreciate your visits, and look forward to your returning every time.
 Enjoy!

-Exactly who is the poet from Mount Pleasant Village, Nassau- Bahamas?
+Exactly who is the Webmaster and poet from Mount Pleasant Village, Nassau- Bahamas?
 He is Dennis Arthur Dames, born: January 17, 1966 to Wilmore and Shirley (nee Beneby) Dames.
 He is the 6th of 12 children, and was educated like most of his siblings- in the public school system of The Bahamas.

 The poet has an active history of political and social activism in the islands.
 He is well known and appreciated for his leadership and efforts as President of the Student National Action Party (SNAP), at C.C.Sweeting Sr. High School in February of 1983 and months later, for better working and learning conditions for teachers and students alike.
 The human plight of the students at C.C.Sweeting Senior High at that time, and the intense demonstrations that were instigated as a result- are viewed as possibly the greatest students' revolt in the history of The Bahamas.